FilledEther20/Hayaku/README.md

 - CLI interface for submitting jobs and simulating load
 - (Planned) HTTP API for external integration

+Further Tests and Metrics performance would be added and is a work in progress...
 ## Rate Limiting (Token Bucket)

 Hayaku uses an in-memory **Token Bucket** rate limiter to control how frequently a user can submit requests.